-- (a) Refugees we will sell U.S.dollars against sterling in respect of all gold, specified currency balances or securities (except Canadian dollar balances and securities) surrendered to H.M.
+- (a) Refugees we will sell U.S.dollars against sterling in respect of all gold, specified currency balances or securities (except Canadian dollar belances and securities) surrendered to H.M.
 Treasury before departure, irrespective of whether such currencies are still specified or not.
 Such U.S.dollars must be placed at the disposal of the refugee at a branch in Canada of a Canadian bank in order to ensure that they will be sold to the F.E.C.B.who must be advised by the Bank of England of the details of all cases sc dealt with.
 For Canadian dollar balances or securities we will sell Canadian dollars.
 This concession will be worked administratively under F.E.168 without a Notice. - (b) U.S.nationals We will redesignate sterling accounts as "Canadian" and sell U.S.dollars to the Bank of Canada.

-Settlement with the Bank of Canada will be effected on the 1st when a schedule giving full details of accounts so re-designated will be sent to the F.E.C.B.
+Settlement with the Bank of Canada will be effected on the 1st September next and at the end of every six months thereafter when a schedule giving full details of accounts so re-designated will be sent to the F.E.C.B.